Nekland/Symfony-Nekland-Edition/README.md

 * Assets should be managed by Bower -> bower support
 * Bower should be automaticaly installed, as any usefull node script -> npm support

+### About bundles

+Nop.
+Your application is not "bundles".

+An application is an application, a bundle have to be a dependance.
+Not a package of your application.

+*You still want to develop a bundle in your application ?
+Don't worry, you can.
+Just play with it like if you have no "App" folder.*

 ### Documentation files

 We do not disturb your home dev directory with some documentation.
 You can find it on the